How can we help you?

 Oral appliances to treat sleep apnea are often an excellent solution for these patients.
 They effectively treat the sleep apnea, are comfortable to wear (although it could take a couple days to get used to), and are easily portable.
 Your sleeping partner will also likely appreciate that they don’t make any noise!

-If you’re struggling with CPAP or not interested in trying it, call our office for an evaluation to see if a night guard for sleep apnea is right for you.
+If you’re struggling with CPAP or not interested in trying it, contact our Bridgeton dentist office for an evaluation to see if a night guard for sleep apnea is right for you.

 Sleep is something that you may not think much about during the day—that is, however, unless your quality of sleep becomes permanently disrupted by sleep apnea.